Ada-Developers-Academy/core-projects/group-fansite/submit.md

 ##### !question

 If you used AI tools while working on this project, please share links to the AI chats you used to discuss the project below.
-- If there are multiple chats, please separate each URL with a space.
+- If there are multiple chats, please place each URL on a new line.

 Please respond "N/A" if you did not use any AI resources.